tidalcycles/tidalcycles.github.io/_howtos/midi/index.md

 ---
 A special Haskell module named `tidal-midi` allows you to send MIDI pattern messages to external devices.

+It is in its infancy and there is just one module for the [Volca Keys](http://www.korg.com/us/products/dj/volca_keys/), however it will trigger notes on other synths and more experienced programmers can use it as an example for making a module for another synth (please contribute it back!).

 # Install

 Just run this at a console: